 Ghazwan al-Daoudi, the Nineveh Council Chairman’s representative at Sunday’s workshop, explained that the 25 July decision is binding and that all the institutions in the province will follow the decision.
 He stressed that the Provincial Council will take all necessary steps to ensure the launch and the success of the two missing persons centers.

-CIGE is already engaged in a successful initiative with ICMP under which it is uploading data to ICMP’s Identification Data Management System (iDMS).
+CIGE is already engaged in a successful initiative with ICMP under which it is uploading data to ICMP’s Integrated Data Management System (iDMS).
 The iDMS supports the process of storing, processing and analyzing data on missing persons investigations and identifications.
 ICMP makes the iDMS available to governments, families of the missing, technical experts and others.
 Sunday’s workshop focused on ways in which CIGE’s cooperation on data management with ICMP can be transferred to the new missing persons centers.

 Judge Ayman Mostafa, who is head of CIGE, said cooperation with ICMP had helped CIGE systemize the data it has collected and that it now wishes to coordinate with the Nineveh authorities in collecting data from families.